DannyGilligan/chocelegance-resubmission/README.md

 <table>
 <tr><th> Urbanist </th></tr>
 <tr><td>
-The site uses the 'Urbanist' front from Google Fonts.
+The site uses the 'Urbanist' font from Google Fonts.
 <br>
 <br>
 This font was chosen as I felt it's appearance was clean, crisp, modern and consistent with the Chocelegance brand.